Dwight Freeney: Professional career

-2002 NFL Combine

 Indianapolis Colts

-Freeney was selected by the Indianapolis Colts with the 11th selection in the 2002 NFL Draft.
-He set an NFL rookie record in 2002 with 9 forced fumbles, three of which occurred in a single game against former Syracuse football player, Donovan McNabb.
-Freeney was the runner up for the NFL Defensive Rookie of the Year award.
+Freeney was selected by the Indianapolis Colts with the 11th selection in the 2002 NFL draft.
 When drafted by Indianapolis at 270 lbs, Freeney was clocked at 4.48 seconds in the 40-yard dash and the same 40 inch vertical jump.

+Freeney set an NFL rookie record in 2002 with nine forced fumbles, three of which occurred in a single game against former Syracuse football player, Donovan McNabb.
+Freeney was the runner up for the NFL Defensive Rookie of the Year award to Julius Peppers.
+He was named to the PFWA All-Rookie Team.

 In 2004, Freeney's third season, he led the NFL with 16 sacks.
 At the end of his third season, Freeney's season marked him as the 3rd fastest player to achieve 40 sacks.
 He developed a spin move which became his trademark pass rush move.
+He was named to his second Pro Bowl and earned first team All-Pro honors for his performance in the 2004 season.

 In 2006, Freeney helped the Colts defeat the Chicago Bears in Super Bowl XLI to become NFL Champions.
+He had a fumble recovery in the game.

 On February 19, 2007, the Colts placed the franchise tag on Freeney following the expiration of his rookie contract.
-This move allowed Bill Polian and the Colts front office time to work on a long term contract.
+This move allowed Bill Polian and the Colts front office time to work on a long-term contract.
 On July 13, 2007, Freeney signed a six-year, $72 million contract with $30 million in guarantees making Freeney one of the highest paid defensive players in the NFL.